Debate Writing, Class IX to XII CBSE English

 A Sample

-English Should Be Sidelined in India
+English Should Be Sidelined in India (FAVOUR)

 67 nations, 27 non sovereign states, 26 international political organizations like UNO, 15 non political organizations like WHO & UNICEF use English as their official language.
 And to our surprise, this House thinks that India could stand in the world without English.